 With their striking designs and colors, totem poles are bold statements of the identities and stories of the people who carved them.
 A totem pole generally served one of four purposes.

-For more information about the totem poles at Sitka National Historical Park, take the virtual Carved History Walk on this website and refer to the Alaska Geographic publication, Carved History, by Marilyn Knapp, and The Most Striking of Objects by Andrew Patrick.
+For more information about the totem poles at Sitka National Historical Park, refer to the Alaska Geographic publication, Carved History, by Marilyn Knapp, and The Most Striking of Objects by Andrew Patrick.

 Did You Know?